siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 The allowed wavelengths and frequencies are therefore discrete.
 Different integers label different global modes.
 The key point comes before any specific
-spectrum: once transport closes on itself, continuity and single-valuedness force integer classes of solutions.
+spectrum: once source-free transport closes on itself, continuity and single-valuedness force integer classes of solutions.

 Specific spectral laws require additional geometry and come later.
 The present step is narrower and stronger: quantization begins as closure.